oceanhackweek/ohw-resources/docs/prep/jupyterhub.md

 ## Why are we using a shared cloud environment?

 Teaching software to a diverse group of participants, each with different computers and operating systems, can be challenging.
 As you'll learn in the next lesson, there are specific ways to configure our software for the tutorials to be successful, so it takes time to get everyone set up consistently.
 Our solution to this is to give everyone access to a cloud computing environment that is pre-configured for the specific software we will deploy.
 This cloud computing instance can be accessed from any web browser, which eliminates the need for configuring each person's individual computer.

-We will encourage you to use our shared Hub resources for all the tutorials, and you can optionally use this for your projects as well.
-We also hope you will practice installing Python libraries locally on your laptop so that you can continue working after leaving our event (see our next lesson for details).

-For this hackweek have created virtual computing instances on Amazon Web Services (AWS) that can be deployed on demand in a parallel computing environment.
+For this hackweek we have created virtual computing instances on Amazon Web Services (AWS) that can be deployed on demand in a parallel computing environment.
 We use JupyterHub as a way to give a Jupyter Notebook server (JupyterLab) to each person in a group.
-[These slides](https://www.slideshare.net/willingc/jupyterhub-a-thing-explainer-overview?from_action=save) give a nice overview of what JupyterHub is all about.
-We use JupyterHub in an educational setting because it enables us to quickly begin working with code without spending time to get the necessary libraries and dependencies set up on everyone's individual computers.
+[These (slightly old) slides](https://www.slideshare.net/willingc/jupyterhub-a-thing-explainer-overview?from_action=save) give a nice overview of what JupyterHub is all about.
+JupyterHub enables us to quickly begin working with code without spending time to get the necessary libraries and dependencies set up on everyone's individual computers.

+We encourage you to use our shared Hub resources for running all the tutorials, and you can optionally use this for your projects as well.
+We also hope you will practice installing Python libraries locally on your laptop so that you can continue working after leaving our event.

+!!! note "Pre-Hackweek Jupyter tutorial"
+     **See the OHW20 pre-hackweek presentation on 8/7, [here](../tutorials/getting_started.md#pre-hackweek-tutorials), which demonstrated effective Jupyter use both locally and on the OHW Hub**

 ## How do I access the shared cloud environment?